 The IT Group HelpDesk provides students with technical support for:

-- issues with connecting to the campus wired and wireless networks
+- issues connecting to the wireless network

-- installing and configuring the KSC provided anti-virus
+- installing KSC approved anti-virus software

-- media and cable television services
+- cable television services